Skip to main content

 Party Style

-We sailed back into Ala Wai Harbor under sail alone, since the engine had never expressed any enthusiasm for either forward or reverse.
-Threading a twenty-five-foot boat under sail into a crowded slip on the first approach requires either skill or luck; at this stage of my sailing career the line between the two was not always clear.
+We sailed into Ala Wai Harbor under sail alone, since the engine had never expressed any interest in working.
+Threading a twenty-five-foot boat under sail into a crowded slip on the first approach requires either skill or luck; at this stage of my sailing career I was heavily reliant on the latter.
 We made it cleanly.

 A man on the dock called over: "Hey!
 You're doing it party style!"